-• Analyze threat intelligence to prioritize risk, understand impact, and release code or various tools to help entities (including small- and medium-sized entities) make informed decisions to manage risk.
+Analyze threat intelligence to prioritize risk, understand impact, and release code or various tools to help entities (including small- and medium-sized entities) make informed decisions to manage risk.

 - Allow the private sector to better prioritize risk mitigation strategies given the limited private sector resources. - 3.
-Assess a threat or vulnerability's consequences to broader critical infrastructure sectors, assist in issuing alerts that can be shared broadly and share tools to help determine if the vulnerability is on a company's system.
+Assess a threat or vulnerability's consequences to broader critical infrastructure sectors, assist in issuing alerts that can be shared broadly, and share tools to help determine if the identified vulnerability is on a company's system.

-- Provide insight into the consequences of potential threats on company operations and potential implications more broadly across sector. - Identify the level of severity and inform government collection and response actions. - Share threat indicators with other company analysts on the floor to identify either how widespread a threat indicator is and/or to notify them to be on alert.
+- Provide insight into the consequences of potential threats on company operations and broader implications across sectors. - Identify the level of severity and inform government collection and response actions. - Share threat indicators with other company analysts on the floor to identify prevalence of a threat indicator and/or to notify partners to be on alert.